0xRhayanne/GuessNumberGame/README.md

 Simply open ```frontend/index.html``` in your browser.

-Play the game 🎉, Enter guesses, get feedback, and celebrate with the dance GIF when you win!
+Play the game 🎉, enter guesses, get feedback, and celebrate with the dance GIF when you win!